-FREE SHIPPING ON ORDERS OF $150 OR MORE
+FREE SHIPPING ON ORDERS OF $150 (USD) OR MORE.

 June 14, 2019 9 min read 6 Comments

 On one of our team calls recently, it came up how consistently true it is that we, we humans, are really hard on ourselves.
 We often have different and stricter standards for our own performance than we do for the rest of world.
 This shows up in a million different ways, from feeling inadequate with our work, childrearing, homes or yards, to being critical of our appearance.
 We are also really good at diminishing our accomplishments.
-Because, really, if could do it, how hard could it be?
+Because, really, if I could do it, how hard could it be?

 What if we chose a different angle?
 Because the possibility is, that where we see ourselves as failing or inadequate or lackluster…the world just might be peering at us through vastly different lenses.
 They may be seeing us as real, powerful and even brilliant.
 And what if we went around with that story in our hearts?